Last updated: April 22, 2026

 Whiteside sits at about 800 feet in elevation, in the valley floor between Raccoon Mountain to the north and the Tennessee state line to the south.
 Running Water Creek, which gives the area its oldest surviving place name, flows through the community on its way down to the Tennessee River at the mouth of the gorge.
 Interstate 24 runs east-west along the valley floor, crossing the creek on a modern bridge not far from the alignment of the 19th-century railroad.
 Nickajack Lake lies a few miles to the west, and the Georgia town of Lookout Mountain is just across the line to the south.

-The valley along the creek was part of the Cherokee Lower Towns in the late 18th century.
-The Cherokee name for the general Running Water area was Amogayunayi; the Cherokee town of Running Water proper was a Chickamauga stronghold founded by Dragging Canoe in 1779, a few miles downstream near the mouth of Running Water Creek at the Tennessee River.
-See the Nickajack and Running Water page for the Cherokee town itself; the Whiteside community, by contrast, is a 19th-century railroad-era settlement that took the creek's name as one of its earliest railroad-stop designations before being renamed.
+In the late 18th century, the valley was part of the Cherokee homeland.
+The Cherokee name for the general Running Water area was Amogayunayi; the Cherokee town of Running Water proper was a Chickamauga stronghold founded by Dragging Canoe in 1779, a few miles downstream near the mouth of Running Water Creek at the Tennessee River (see the Nickajack and Running Water page).
+The creek bottom past modern Whiteside was part of the hunting, travel, and fishing range of that town until it was destroyed in the 1794 Nickajack Expedition.
+The Whiteside community, by contrast, is a 19th-century railroad-era settlement that took the creek's name as one of its earliest railroad-stop designations before being renamed for Col. Whiteside.

 Col. James A. Whiteside and the railroad